Immigrate to Canada with Express Entry | Calculate Your CRS Score

 Each year, Canada welcomes immigrants through Express Entry from over 100 different countries.
 Since it became the first country in the world to launch a points system for skilled workers back in 1967, Canada does not screen skilled worker candidates based on their country of origin.
 Instead, Canada only evaluates candidates based on their ability to integrate in the Canadian job market.
 To do this, the Comprehensive Ranking System (CRS) assesses skilled workers on their age, education, language skills, work experience, and other human capital factors.
 Since there are so many talented people around the globe, and Canada has a diverse economy, Canada welcomes people from a diversity of different countries, skillsets, and occupational backgrounds every year.
 Immigration, Refugees and Citizenship Canada (IRCC) produces an annual report on Express Entry immigrants which provides more information on the backgrounds of individuals who choose to bring their talents to Canada.

-Express Entry Eligibility Criteria and CRS
+Express Entry Eligibility and CRS Score

 To be eligible for Express Entry, candidates must meet the criteria of at least one of the following federal economic immigration programs: